syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/linux-installer/how-to-download.md

    ![Trial and downloads of Syncfusion Essential Studio](images/trial-confirmation.png)

 3. With a trial license, only the latest version’s trial installer can be downloaded.
-4. Unlock key is not required to install the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio&reg; Linux trial installer.
+4. Unlock key is not required to install the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> Linux trial installer.
 5. Before the trial expires, you can download the trial installer at any time from your registered account’s [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page (as shown in below screenshot.)

    ![Trial and downloads of Syncfusion Essential Studio](images/trial-download.png)

-6. Click the More Download Options (element 2 in the above screenshot) button to get the Essential Studio&reg; Product Offline trial installer which is available in ZIP format.
+6. Click the More Download Options (element 2 in the above screenshot) button to get the Essential Studio<sup style="font-size:70%">&reg;</sup> Product Offline trial installer which is available in ZIP format.

    ![License and downloads of Syncfusion Essential Studio](images/start-trial-download-offline-installer.png)